NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/architecture/desktop/workflows/readingTheLog.rst

 Workflows
 ******************

-The structure of a general workflow is depicted in :numref:`figBackendApps` with the following key:
+The structure of a general workflow is depicted in :numref:`figBackendApps` with the following keys:

 - User-provided input files are shown in orange.
 - Component applications are shown in blue.
 File dependencies for each component application are shown with arrows.